-Once you've added all your questions in to the spreadsheet using the particular layout for the question types, as indicated above, you will need to save the file as a CSV file.
-To do this in Excel:
+Once you've added all your questions to the Excel spreadsheet using the particular format for the question types, as indicated above, you'll need to save the file as a CSV file.
+To do this:

 - From the File menu, click Save As.

-- In the Save as type drop-down list, select CSV (Comma delimited).
+- Fromt the drop-down list, select CSV UTF-8 (Comma delimited).

-The file can now be imported into Authoring.
+The CSV file can now be imported into Authoring.